taylanot/mlcxx/docs/algo.md

   model.Classify(...);
 ```

----

 ## 2. regressor

 For regression tasks, the following models are available: Kernel Ridge Regression (`KernelRidge`), Semi-Parametric Kernel Ridge (`SemiParamKernelRidge`), and Gaussian Process (`GaussianProcess`).
 These are implemented in the `algo::regression` namespace.
 Furthermore, a kernel smoothing function (`kernelsmoothing`) with internal bandwidth optimization is provided in the `algo::functional` namespace.

----

 ## 3. dimred

 For dimensionality reduction, the available method is Univariate Functional Principal Component Analysis (`ufpca`), which can be found in the `algo::functional` namespace.

----

 ## 4. nn

 For those seeking a simple training procedure with *mlpack* artificial neural networks, this wrapper provides task-invariant training and prediction/classification functionality.
 Users can easily define a neural network architecture and train it with built-in early stopping, where 2% of the training data is randomly separated for validation.
 This class is templated over the network type, optimizer, and loss function.
 It is located in the `algo` namespace.
+You can pass the created network to the model and optimizer parameters to the `Train(...)` function.
 Example usages of the `ANN` class for both classification and regression tasks can be found in the `examples` directory.

 ```cpp